How to Tell if Someone is on Cocaine

 icon

-The signs of a coke user can vary, but you may notice signs like dilated pupils, excitability, mood swings, weight loss, sniffing and nosebleeds, talkativeness, and changes in sleeping and eating patterns.
+The signs of a Coke user can vary.
+However, you may notice signs like dilated pupils, excitability, mood swings, weight loss, sniffing and nosebleeds, talkativeness, and changes in sleeping and eating patterns.
 You may see other signs of regular use like social withdrawal, loss of interest in hobbies, an increased need for privacy, and drug paraphernalia like razor blades or spoons.

 02